EvanShui/ODSC_west_2018/README.md

 install.packages('XML')
 ```

 To save time, there is a custom package based on the above four libraries.
-To do so, use the following code *but change the path to the tar.gz file*
+To install, use the following code *but change the path to the tar.gz file* on your local computer.

 ```
 install.packages("somePath/someFolder/ODSC_west_2018/BoosterBox_0.0.2.tar.gz",
                   repos = NULL, type = "source")